Profile for Rupsa Bhowmick

 Brief biography

-If this sounds exciting to you, please send me an email or stop by my office—I’d be happy to chat about ways to get involved!
+If this sounds exciting to you, feel free to reach out or stop by my office.
+I’m always happy to connect and explore ways you can get involved!

 Current courses at UWL